The Research Training Institute is made possible in part by a grant from the

 Applicants are welcome to apply for additional funding from MLA and other sources to defray the costs of the proposed research project or of attending the institute.
 Please indicate this funding on the application form.
 Note that applicants for other MLA grants are generally notified in March of each year.

-Contact Maria Lopez with additional questions about the application process or the institute.
+Contact Debra Cavanaugh with additional questions about the application process or the institute.